Vesterfælledvej: 20th and 21st centuries

 The area between Vester Fælledvej, Ny Carlsbergvej, Vester Fælled Møllevej and Enghavevej was around the turn of the century occupied by the Enghaven Allotments, with 166 allotments (kolonihaver).
 In 1927, it was replaced by Enghaveparken and new municipal housing estate.

 On 1 December 1911, Vesterfælledvej Station opened on the West Line.
 On 1 October 1923, its name was changed to Enghave station.
 The original station building was designed by Heinrich Wenck (demolished in 1984).
 From 1 November 1934, Enghave was also served by S-trains.
 The Carlsberg Brewert's private fraight station, Station Hof, opened on a side track in 1937.

 Notable buildings

 Carlsberg Group's former head office (No. 100) is from 1903 and was designed by Vilhelm Klein.
 The building was heightened with one floor in 1927.

 The block at Vesterfælledvej 61-73/Alsgade 24/Ejderstedgade 18-32/Ny Carlsberg Vej 37 is from 1917 and Christian Mandrup-Poulsenwas designed by Christian Mandrup-Poulsen.
 The block at Vesterfælledvej 87-91/Angelgade 3-17/Slesviggade 16/Sønder Boulevard 122-36 is from 1923 and was designed by Hans Wright.
-The building at the corner of Lyrskovgade og Vesterfælledvej is from 1943-44 and was designed by Poul Holsøe and Curt Bie.
+The building at the corner of Lyrskovgade og Vesterfælledvej is from 1943 to 1944 and was designed by Poul Holsøe and Curt Bie.